Our mission

 Research

-ACEM will ensure high quality data analysis, evaluation and research informs and supports our activities, and will work to strengthen the culture, profile, skills base and capacity of emergency medicine research.
+ACEM will ensure that high-quality research data analysis and critical appraisal informs and supports its activities and will work to strengthen the culture, profile, skills base and capacity of emergency medicine research to advance patient care.

 -